raspberrypilearning/memory/en/step_8.md

 --- challenge ---
 ## Challenge: making more blocks
-Do you notice any other code that is the same for all 4 buttons?
+Do you notice any other code that is the same for all four buttons?

 ![screenshot](images/colour-more-blocks.png)

-Can you make another custom block, that is used by each button?
+Can you make another custom block for each button to use?

 --- /challenge ---